-The clocks have changed and sadly the nights are getting shorter (hello, darkness from 4pm- we’ve missed you!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there is plenty of things to do in Glasgow this November.
-This month will see old and new events arrive in the city like the long-awaited Christmas markets and festivals to the latest outdoor activities such as GlasGLOW and cycling.
-So, it’s time to wrap up, explore the city and beyond, as well as tuck in to some comforting food and drink- it’s the only way to do November in Glasgow.
+The clocks have changed and sadly the nights are getting shorter (Hello, darkness from 4pm- we’ve missed you!
+Not!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there is plenty of things to do in Glasgow this November.
+This month will see old and new events arrive in the city like the adorable sausage dog pup-up café and the latest outdoor activities such as GlasGLOW.
+So, it’s time to wrap up, explore the city and beyond, as well as tuck into some comforting food and drink- it’s the only way to do November in Glasgow.
 And to give you plenty of inspiration, check out our guide to the best things to do in Glasgow to make for an unbelievably fab November.

-Known from generation to generation as one of the most iconic movie franchises of all time, the very best of Bond is coming to Glasgow this November– but not as you know it.
-Making up part of Fever’s best-selling Candlelight Concert series – which has taken up residence at the stunning Òran Mór – fans will be able to immerse themselves in the famous soundtrack like never before, with a number of the movie’s biggest title tracks in store for the special concert.
+Known as one of the most iconic artists of the generation, the very best of Taylor Swift is coming to Glasgow this November– but not as you know it.
+Making up part of Fever’s best-selling Candlelight Concert series – which has taken up residence at the stunning Corinthian Club – fans will be able to immerse themselves in the famous songs like never before, with a number of the superstar’s biggest tracks in store for the special concert.
+Expect to sing along to Love Story, Anti-Hero, Wildest Dreams and You Belong With Me.
 Grab your tickets here.

 4. Dance in a club powered by body heat

-8. Tuck into some delicious sushi and help plant a tree at the same time
+8. Tuck into some delicious ramen at Mikaku